Two-dimensional RMSD projections for reaction path visualization and validation: Results

-The conventional profiles (Fig.1, bottom) show optimization from an initial barrier of approximately 1.1\textasciitilde{}eV to a final value near 0.4eV over 120 steps, with the product lying approximately 0.8\textasciitilde{}eV below the reactant.
-The final path (black) appears smooth and well-converged.
+The conventional profiles (Figure \ref{fig:assessment}, bottom) show optimization from an initial barrier of approximately 1.1 eV to a final value near 0.4 eV over 120 steps, with the product lying approximately 0.8 eV below the reactant.
+The final path appears smooth and well-converged.
 These representations provide no information about sampling quality or the broader landscape topology.

-The two-dimensional RMSD projection (Fig.1, top) provides some more insight.
-First, sampled structures (black dots) cluster tightly along the converged path, confirming robust single-pathway convergence without geometric wandering.
-Second, the interpolated energy surface displays clear landscape topology: a barrier region (yellow/orange, approximately 0.4eV) separating the reactant basin (upper-left) from the deeper product basin (blue, lower-right).
-Third, the path's trajectory deviates from the diagonal, with \(\text{RMSD}_P\) decreasing more rapidly than \(\text{RMSD}_R\) increases near the product.
-This asymmetry captures the specific geometric character of the cycloaddition, where ring formation proceeds concurrently with N–O bond rearrangement, yet the system geometrically resembles the product before fully departing the reactant configuration.
+The two-dimensional projection (Figure \ref{fig:assessment}, top) provides additional insight.
+Sampled structures (black dots) cluster tightly along the converged path, confirming robust single-pathway convergence.
+The interpolated energy surface displays a barrier region (yellow/orange, approximately 0.4 eV) separating the reactant basin from the deeper product basin (blue).
+The projection reveals that the ORCA saddle configuration overlaps with the estimate from the MLIP.
+The posterior variance contours (dashed lines) confirm that the interpolation is tightly constrained near the path and visibly degrades in the periphery, serving as a built-in reliability indicator for the surface estimate.